$Q$-shaped derived categories as derived categories of differential graded bimodules: Introduction

 that is an isomorphism when the underlying $\kk$-module of $A$ is finitely generated and a quasi-isomorphism when it is flat.
 An important component behind the proof is the existence of well-behaved complete projective resolutions of the members of the distinguished set of compact generators $S_Q(\kk)\subseteq\DerCat<Q>{\kk}$~\cite[Sec.~5]{HJ24}.

 After recalling the necessary preliminaries in \Cref{sec:preliminaries}, the proof of \Cref{thm:Q-shaped-bimodules} is given in \Cref{sec:main-result}, where we also explain some of its consequences.
-Notably, under the flatness assumption (\Cref{setup:Q-shaped-dercats-flat}), we prove an invariance result (\Cref{thm:Q-shaped-derived-invariance}) that yields, in particular, \begin{itemize} \item equivalences between $Q$-shaped derived categories for a fixed algebra $A$ and different choices of $Q$ (see~\Cref{ex:stableQMod} for instances of this phenomenon stemming from Happel's Theorem), \item as well as the fact that the formation of $Q$-shaped derived categories (for fixed $Q$) preserves derived equivalences of algebras (\Cref{coro:Q-shaped-derived-invariance-fixed-Q}). \end{itemize} The equivalences in the first bullet point can be thought of as a `$Q$-shaped analogues' of the universal derived equivalences for posets and small categories investigated in~\cite{DJW21,GS16,GS16a,GS18a,GS18b,Lad08,Lad08a} among others.
-We also show that different choices of compact generators of $\DerCat<Q>{\kk}$ yield alternative compact generators of $\DerCat<Q>{A}$ (\Cref{thm:independence-of-generators}); in particular, silting or tilting subcategories of $\DerCat<Q>{\kk}$ induce generating subcategories of $\DerCat<Q>{A}$ of the same kind (\Cref{thm:silting-generators,thm:tilting-generators}).
-These results extend known descriptions of $Q$-shaped derived categories, see \Cref{ex:m-periodic,ex:IKM,ex:GHJS} for details.
-In establishing these applications of \Cref{thm:Q-shaped-bimodules} we leverage the functoriality properties of T{\"o}en's internal $\operatorname{Hom}$ functor for the homotopy category of dg categories, as well as the validity of the derived Eilenberg--Watts Theorem therein~\cite{Toe07}.
+Notably, under the flatness assumption (\Cref{setup:Q-shaped-dercats-flat}), we prove an invariance result (\Cref{thm:Q-shaped-derived-invariance}) that has several interesting consequences, some of which we now highlight.
+It is also worth mentioning that, in establishing all of these consequences of \Cref{thm:Q-shaped-bimodules}, we leverage the functoriality properties of To{\"e}n's internal $\operatorname{Hom}$ functor for the homotopy category of dg categories, as well as the validity of the derived Eilenberg--Watts Theorem therein~\cite{Toe07} (these are also recalled in \Cref{sec:preliminaries}).
+Our main result also has an interpretation in terms of Lurie's tensor product of $\kk$-linear presentable stable $\infty$-categories, see~\Cref{rmk:Q-shaped-LuriesTP}.

+The first consequence is that the formation of $Q$-shaped derived categories (for fixed $Q$) preserves derived equivalences of algebras.

+\begin{theorem*}[{\Cref{coro:Q-shaped-derived-invariance-fixed-Q}}] Let $Q$ be a small $\kk$-category and $A_1$ and $A_2$ two $\kk$-algebras, and assume that these satisfy the assumptions in \Cref{setup:Q-shaped-dercats-flat}.
+Suppose that $A_1$ and $A_2$ are derived equivalent (in the usual sense).
+Then, there is an equivalence of (dg enhanced) triangulated categories